Eli-ngo/Eli-ngo/README.md

 - ⚡ Fun fact: ...
 -->
 - 👋 Hi, I’m Ellie @Eli-ngo, from Paris !
-- 👀 I’m interested in Machine Learning | front-end and back-end development
+- 👀 I’m interested in front-end and back-end development
 - 🌱 I’m currently learning NextJS, Angular and Java
 - 👯 I’m looking forward to collaborating more...